seanwittmeyer/Passionfruit/readme.txt

 8	COMMON ERRORS

+	You only see the loading bar and the percentage stays at 0% This means that the thumbnails are missing and you need to generate them.
+You can do this by going to http://example.com/createthumbs.php (replace example.com with your website)

 	Error: Warning: getimagesize(images/event/IMG_1234.jpg) [function.getimagesize]: failed to open stream: No such file or directory in /path/to/your/website/index.php on line 146

 		This means your image in the thumbs folder doesn't have a match in the images folder.
 		Check naming (ie the extension must be the same) and path.
 So if my image (IMG_1234.jpg) is in my thumbs folder (/thumbs/event/IMG_1234.jpg), then the big version of this image